KennethCNg/upcounsel/Spreadsheet/README.md

 Front-end Architecture

 Things I would've done differently:
-1. Turn stateless classes into functional components
-2. Each cell would be its own component.
+1. Each cell would be its own component.
 However, the way I'm currently sending up and storing data about the cells doesn't make it feasible.
-3. The methods I used to generate a table seems way too convoluted - there has to be a better way.
+2. The methods I used to generate a table seems way too convoluted - there has to be a better way.
-4. Simply put, write better tests.

 #### Issues